 - Felony Misdemeanor: "There's nothing worse than having to pose the same scene twice.
 Well, maybe genocide.
 But posing the same scene twice is pretty lame, too."

 - Flashback: Nicely lampshaded.
-See the page quote on the Flashback entry.
+See the page quote on its page.

 - Funny Background Event: #120 will leave you in tears.